RenHoekNL/argonONE/README.md

 at your own risk.

 ## Background
+The ArgonONE case comes with a Python script to respond to powerbutton presses and to set the fan speed depending on the CPU temperature.
+The Python dependency is not always easy to fix, so I recreated the functionailty in a C program.

 These sources are compiled with 'musl' on a Raspbian distro.
-The result is a ~25kb static executable that will not have the python dependency that the original script has.
+The result is a ~25kb static executable that has no dependencies on any libraries.
+It should run on basically any Pi4 distro.

-## Installation
+## Installation on Lakka
+*The following instructions are tailored to the [Lakka](http://www.lakka.tv/get/linux/rpi4/) distro:*

-I need the following files:
+The daemon has the following requirements:

 `ls -l /dev/vcio /dev/i2c-1 /sys/class/gpio/export /sbin/shutdown`

-You can get the i2c-1 device on lakka by editing the config.txt file:
+You can get the i2c-1 device by editing the config.txt file:
 ```
 mount -o remount,rw /flash
 cp -a /flash/config.txt /flash/config.ori            # Make a backup